wp-plugins/wp-photo-album-plus/readme.txt

 * Recommanded plugins: qTranslate, Lightbox 3, WP Super Cache, AddThis.
 * Plugins that break up WPPA+: My Live Signature.

+= Are there special requirements for responsive (mobile) themes? =

+* Yes!
+Go to the Photo Albums -> Settings admin page.
+Enter *auto* in Table I-A1.
+Lowercase letters, no quotes.
+* Do not use %%size=[any number]%%, unless you want a fixed width display.
+This setting is inherited to the next %%wppa%%, so use %%size=auto%% in the next %%wppa%% occurrence to go back to automatic.
+* If you use the Slideshow widget, set the width also to *auto*, and the vertical alignment to *fit*.
+* You may also need to change the thumbnail sizes for widgets in *Table I-F 2,4,6 and 8*.
+Set to 75 if you want 3 columns in the theme *Responsive*.

 = After update, many things seem to go wrong =